 The Pink Lake is located in Grygorivka village, Kherson Region in Ukraine.
 Locals call this lake the Ukrainian Dead Sea.
 It is truly a natural miracle as the waters of the lake have a tender pink color.
 The percentage of sea salt in the water reaches 35%.
 Rich in sulfur and an array of other minerals, these waters are considered to have endless health and beauty benefits.
 This is also a popular summer destination for many Ukrainians, that is why it’s better to visit this lake in mid or late spring or early fall to avoid the crowds of tourists and enjoy the beauty of this natural miracle.

 5. the Oleshky Sands

-The Oleshky Sands is a huge desert that spreads over several districts of the Kherson Region and one of the most striking places in southern Ukraine.
+The Oleshky Sands is a huge desert that spreads over several districts of the Kherson Region and is one of the most striking places in southern Ukraine.
 The Oleshky Sands is the biggest sand area in Ukraine, and some even call it the only desert in Europe.
 In recent years this amazing place has become more and more popular with tourists.
 And no wonder: endless golden dunes against the background of unbelievably blue sky framed by green pine forests are like a scene from a fairytale that came to life.